Barbara Slater (sports producer)

-Barbara Jane Slater OBE (born 10 May 1959) is an English sports producer and former gymnast who represented Great Britain at the 1976 Olympic Games in Montreal, where she carried the British flag at the Opening Ceremonies.
-Slater became the BBC's first female Director of Sport in April 2009.
-Previous to this, she had been the BBC's Head of Production and Head of General Sports for a number of years.
+Barbara Jane Slater, CBE (born 10 May 1959) is a former English sports producer, who was BBC Director of Sport for 15 years before retiring in March 2024.
+She was also an ex-Olympic gymnast who represented Great Britain at the 1976 Olympic Games in Montreal.

+Slater became the BBC's first female Director of Sport in April 2009, retiring from the role in March 2024 after overseeing fourteen different football World Cups and European Championships and seven Olympic Games.
+BBC director-general Tim Davie paid tribute to her career following the announcement of her retirement, saying: “Barbara has had an extraordinary career at the BBC, a pioneer, innovator and outstanding leader, she has kept the BBC at the forefront of sport for a generation."
+Previous to her Director role, she had been the BBC's Head of Production and Head of General Sports for a number of years.
+Slater was succeeded as Director of Sport by Alex Kay-Jelski.

 Biography

 Slater was born into a sporting family: her father, Bill, was a professional footballer who played for England, won the Footballer of the Year award in 1960, and won three Football League titles with Wolverhampton Wanderers.
 Her uncle, J J Warr, played for the England cricket team.

 Slater gained two degrees, at the universities of Birmingham and Oxford, before qualifying to be a PE teacher at Loughborough.
-Slater appeared in the gymnastics competition at the 1976 Summer Olympics, carrying the British flag at the opening ceremony, and eventually earned 20 caps as an international gymnast.
+Slater appeared in the gymnastics competition at the 1976 Summer Olympics and eventually earned 20 caps as an international gymnast.
 As a gymnast, she finished runner-up in the British Championships in the same year as her appearance at the Olympics.
 In other sporting achievements, she reached national standard at diving and was a club-level squash player.

 Slater was first employed by the BBC in 1983, when she became a trainee Assistant Producer.
-She had previous experience in the TV industry starring in the 1978 BBC children's thriller series Out of Bounds, before working for ATV Sport, a company run by her father's colleague Billy Wright.
+She had previous experience in the TV industry starring in the 1977 BBC children's thriller series Out of Bounds, before working for ATV Sport.
 In 1984, she joined the BBC's sports division as an Assistant Producer.
 Slater worked her way up the corporation's hierarchy as a Producer, Senior Producer, and Executive Producer.
 She eventually became head of sports production, and helped produce programmes for events such as The Open and Masters golf, the Commonwealth Games, the Grand National, Ascot and the Derby.